ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/helm.md

    kubectl apply -f https://app.getambassador.io/yaml/ambassador-docs/$version$/aes-crds.yaml
    ```

-2. Next, upgrade $productName$ itself:
+2. Next, upgrade Emissary itself:

    ```
    helm upgrade ambassador datawire/ambassador
    ```

-  This will upgrade the image and deploy and other necessary resources for $productName$.
+  This will upgrade the image and deploy and other necessary resources for Emissary.

 3. [Set up Service Catalog](../../../tutorials/getting-started/#3-connect-your-cluster-to-ambassador-cloud) to view all of your service metadata in Ambassador Cloud.

-## Migrating to $AESproductName$
+## Migrating to Ambassador Edge Stack

-If you have an existing $OSSproductName$ installation but are not yet running $AESproductName$, the upgrade process is somewhat different than above.
+If you have an existing Emissary installation but are not yet running Ambassador Edge Stack, the upgrade process is somewhat different than above.

-**Note:** It is strongly encouraged for you to move your $OSSproductName$ release to the `ambassador` namespace as shown below.
+**Note:** It is strongly encouraged for you to move your Emissary release to the `ambassador` namespace as shown below.
 If this isn't an option for you, remove the `--namespace ambassador` argument to `helm upgrade`.

-1. Upgrade CRDs for $productName$.
+1. Upgrade CRDs for Emissary.

-   To take full advantage of $productName$, you'll need the new `Host` CRD, and you'll need the new `getambassador.io/v2` version of earlier CRDs.
+   To take full advantage of Emissary, you'll need the new `Host` CRD, and you'll need the new `getambassador.io/v2` version of earlier CRDs.
 To upgrade all the CRDs, run

    ```
    kubectl apply -f https://app.getambassador.io/yaml/ambassador-docs/$version$/aes-crds.yaml
    ```

-2. Upgrade your $productName$ installation.
+2. Upgrade your Emissary installation.

    If you're using **Helm 3**, simply run